fredrikburmester/simple-js-lightbox/README.md

 # simple-js-lightbox

-> A very simple lightbox for use with image galleries.
+> A simple lightbox for use with image galleries.

 Demo: [fredrikburmester.com](https://fredrikburmester.com)